 Are you interested in working for the Department of Homeland Security?
-Beginning a career with the Department of Homeland Security may not be easy, but it will be exciting and gratifying.
-The Department of Homeland Security and its various divisions secure Americaís ports and borders.
+The Department of Homeland Security and its various divisions secure America’s ports and borders.
+Beginning a career with the Department of Homeland Security may not be easy, but if it’s something you enjoy, it will be gratifying.

-Agents working for Homeland Security must be intelligent, understand the newest technologies, have the ability to breakdown intelligence, and be able to quickly inform the proper authorities if they detect any impending disasters.
+Agents who work for Homeland Security must be intelligent, understand the newest technologies, have the ability to breakdown intelligence, and be able to quickly inform the proper authorities if they detect any impending disasters.
 Department of Homeland Security agents have jobs of vast responsibility.

 - Employer provided health care insurance